Marshmallow7272/GWC-Challenge-Mudskippy/README.md

 The following code is a part of the Bosque School Girl's Who Code Club's Submission to the 2026 GWC Competition.
+To see it in action, click this link